ycvogt/my_portfolio/posts/praat_vowels1_2.md

 * H0: There is no statistically significant difference between normal and disguised average fundamental frequencies among participants in continuous speech based on acoustic.
 * H1: There is a statistically significant difference between normal and disguised average fundamental frequencies among participants in continuous speech based on acoustic.

 The data was measured in _Praat_, by selecting the entire sentence of a participant and measuring the average F0 for the selected segment.
 This was repeated for all sentences of each participant, once for the regular and once for the disguised voice dataset.
+For more, see [Part II](/my_portfolio/posts/praat_vowels2_2.html).

 ### 1. Exploring the data
+#ToDo
 ### 2. Significance Testing
+#ToDo
 ### 3. Visualization in R and Python
+#ToDo
 ### 4. Conclusion
+#ToDo
 In [Part II](/my_portfolio/posts/praat_vowels2_2.html), I will explore alterations in the first and second formant frequencies and how one can visualize vowels in vowel charts.

+### References
+*In this article, I used partly altered excerpts from this paper (for the full paper, please contact me).

 [Back](https://ycvogt.github.io/my_portfolio/)